hbkworld/streaming-spec/complex_types.md

 - MUST have the property `rule`
 - MUST have the property `dataType`
 - MAY have a [`unit` object`](#unit-object)
-- MAY have a `function` object containing optional information about compound types for the client.
+- MAY have a `interpretation` object containing optional information about how to interprete the signal

 Those propertiest are described using a signal member object: